-This course examines the political, economic, social, and cultural aspects of consumption broadly coneived.
+This is course examines the political, economic, social, and cultural aspects of consumption broadly conceived.

-Theoretical and empirical studies on consumption have attracted scholarly attention from various desciplines ranging from sociology, anthropology, history, geography, business, and marketing studies, to agri-food studies.
-This course provides the overview of the interdisciplinary discussion on consumption — not simply as the purchasing of goods but also as a polticial and social practice.
-It asks, for example, how have schoalrs in different desicplines understood and theorized consumption?; how does the consumption of food, clothes, and other conumser products affect social, economic, cultural and environmental sustainability?; and who are main actors and how they interact each other in these processes?
+Theoretical and empirical studies on consumption have attracted scholarly attention from various disciplines ranging from sociology, anthropology, history, geography, business, and marketing studies, to agri-food studies.
+This course provides the overview of the interdisciplinary discussion on consumption — not simply as the purchasing of goods but also as a political and social practice.
+It asks, for example, how have scholars in different disciplines understood and theorized consumption?; how does the consumption of food, clothes, and other consumer products affect social, economic, cultural and environmental sustainability?; and who are main actors and how they interact each other in these processes?